Night and shift workers

 • pregnant employees

-• employees with pre-existing health conditions
+• workers with pre-existing health conditions

 • new employees